mnr/writing-wip/kwak-anthology.md

 // -----

 Abundancy was Araci's only connection to Lopez and Williams.
 Hestia was also aware of the organization.
 They seemed to be central to something.
-Araci spent the better part of an hour trying to make contact with an actual person; Abundancy was shielded behind layers of call handlers that were unwilling to provide access to a real person.
+Araci spent the better part of an hour trying to make contact; Abundancy was shielded behind layers of call handlers that were unwilling to provide access to a real person.
 Several times he explained he was on police business and was investigating Dakota Williams and Robin Lopez.

 It wasn't until he challenged one of the AIs with a non-specific police action that he made any progress.
 Legally, he couldn't do anything, but he must have used the right combination of keywords to trigger the AI to summon a live person.
 A screen puppet appeared, their face obscured with a synthesized privacy mask.
 A live person was behind the puppet, but their identity was a secret.